eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

   continuous publishing.
 * :ref:`Right-Side Pane Configuration <right_pane_config>` |Pro| for creating and editing all pane types from an inline sidebar without opening separate dialogs.
+* :ref:`Custom Series <custom_series_panel>` |Pro| for defining data series computed from a JavaScript formula that binds one or more topic fields to variables, then plotting the result on a topic chart.
+* :ref:`Register Type <register_type>` |Pro| for registering a user-supplied data type from its IDL, optionally under a custom name, so it can be used for spying, publishing, and charting on topics whose type was never discovered on the network.
+* :ref:`Offline Mode <offline_mode>` |Pro| for opening a captured DDS recording (MCAP or SQLite) and inspecting it with full playback control - scrub, play, pause, loop, and change speed through the recorded timeline.
+* :ref:`On-Demand Statistics Readers <statistics_readers_panel>` |Pro| for controlling which statistics DataReaders are active, so only the statistics you ask for are collected.

 The following table summarizes the differences between *Fast DDS Monitor* and *Fast DDS Monitor Pro*: